 Motorists who cannot safely change lanes must reduce their speed to 10 mph below the posted speed limit.
 Those who don’t comply with Indiana’s Move Over, Slow Down law risk penalties such as fines and suspension of their drivers’ licenses for up to two years.

-Click to contact our Indianapolis First Responder Car Accident Lawyer today
+Click to contact our Indianapolis First Responder Car Accident Injury Lawyer today

-A Personal Injury Lawyer Who Understands the Challenges First Responders Face
+A Personal Injury Lawyer Who Understands the Challenges First Responders in Indianapolis Face

-As a decorated former police captain, Randy Sevenish of Sevenish Law knows what it’s like to be a first responder who puts his life on the line day in and day out.
-At Sevenish Law, injured first responders will receive the respect and the aggressive, yet honorable, representation they deserve.
+As a decorated former police captain, Randy Sevenish of Sevenish Law Firm, P.C. knows what it’s like to be a first responder who puts his life on the line day in and day out.
+At Sevenish Law Firm, P.C., injured first responders will receive the respect and the aggressive yet honorable representation they deserve.